texuf/whiskeynode/README.md

         User.from_name('Bubba'),
     ]

-    abilities = [
+    activities = [
-        Ability.from_name('flying'),
+        Activity.from_name('flying'),
-        Ability.from_name('comedy'),
+        Activity.from_name('comedy'),
-        Ability.from_name('enormous jaws'),
+        Activity.from_name('enormous jaws'),
-        Ability.from_name('karate'),
+        Activity.from_name('karate'),
-        Ability.from_name('hula hooping'),
+        Activity.from_name('hula hooping'),
-        Ability.from_name('knitting'),
+        Activity.from_name('knitting'),
-        Ability.from_name('x-ray vision'),
+        Activity.from_name('x-ray vision'),
     ]

     print [x.name for x in users]
-    print [x.name for x in abilities]
+    print [x.name for x in activities]
     >>>['George Carlin', 'Tom Waits', 'Bubba']
     >>>['flying', 'comedy', 'enormous jaws', 'karate', 'hula hooping', 'knitting', 'x-ray vision']

-Now give each users a few abilities at random (randomizing makes testing less boring, wouldn't you say?)
+Now give each users a few activities at random (randomizing makes testing less boring, wouldn't you say?)

     for user in users:
-        index = len(abilities)-1
+        index = len(activities)-1
         while(True):
-            index = int(round(float(index) - random() * len(abilities) /2.0 ))
+            index = int(round(float(index) - random() * len(activities) /2.0 ))
-            if index < 0: break #mid statement break... ugh user.abilities.append(abilities[index])
+            if index < 0: break #mid statement break... ugh user.activities.append(activities[index])
-        print '%s has been assigned the abilities: ' % user.name, [x.name for x in user.abilities]
+        print '%s has been assigned the activities: ' % user.name, [x.name for x in user.activities]

-        >>>George Carlin has been assigned the abilities:  ['flying', 'enormous jaws', 'karate', 'knitting']
+        >>>George Carlin has been assigned the activities:  ['flying', 'enormous jaws', 'karate', 'knitting']
-        >>>Tom Waits has been assigned the abilities:  ['flying', 'karate', 'hula hooping']
+        >>>Tom Waits has been assigned the activities:  ['flying', 'karate', 'hula hooping']
-        >>>Bubba has been assigned the abilities:  ['enormous jaws', 'knitting']
+        >>>Bubba has been assigned the activities:  ['enormous jaws', 'knitting']

-So, let's explore the users abilities and see who has what in common
+So, let's explore the users activities and see who has what in common

     for user in users:
-        print '\nLets look at %s\'s abilities...' % user.name
+        print '\nLets look at %s\'s activities...' % user.name
-        for ability in user.abilities:
+        for activity in user.activities:
-            print '%s shares the ability \'%s\' with: ' % (user.name, ability.name), [x.name for x in ability.users if x.name != user.name]
+            print '%s shares the activity \'%s\' with: ' % (user.name, activity.name), [x.name for x in activity.users if x.name != user.name]

-    >>Lets look at George Carlin's abilities...
+    >>Lets look at George Carlin's activities...
-    >>George Carlin shares the ability 'flying' with:  ['Tom Waits']
+    >>George Carlin shares the activity 'flying' with:  ['Tom Waits']
-    >>George Carlin shares the ability 'enormous jaws' with:  ['Bubba']
+    >>George Carlin shares the activity 'enormous jaws' with:  ['Bubba']
-    >>George Carlin shares the ability 'karate' with:  ['Tom Waits']
+    >>George Carlin shares the activity 'karate' with:  ['Tom Waits']
-    >>George Carlin shares the ability 'knitting' with:  ['Bubba']
+    >>George Carlin shares the activity 'knitting' with:  ['Bubba']
     >>
-    >>Lets look at Tom Waits's abilities...
+    >>Lets look at Tom Waits's activities...
-    >>Tom Waits shares the ability 'flying' with:  ['George Carlin']
+    >>Tom Waits shares the activity 'flying' with:  ['George Carlin']
-    >>Tom Waits shares the ability 'karate' with:  ['George Carlin']
+    >>Tom Waits shares the activity 'karate' with:  ['George Carlin']
-    >>Tom Waits shares the ability 'hula hooping' with:  []
+    >>Tom Waits shares the activity 'hula hooping' with:  []
     >>
-    >>Lets look at Bubba's abilities...
+    >>Lets look at Bubba's activities...
-    >>Bubba shares the ability 'enormous jaws' with:  ['George Carlin']
+    >>Bubba shares the activity 'enormous jaws' with:  ['George Carlin']
-    >>Bubba shares the ability 'knitting' with:  ['George Carlin']
+    >>Bubba shares the activity 'knitting' with:  ['George Carlin']

-###Part 3: Use the Edge node to find users with the same ability
+###Part 3: Use the Edge node to find users with the same activity
     #first lets save all of our models
     tmp = map(lambda x: x.save(), users)
-    tmp = map(lambda x: x.save(), abilities)
+    tmp = map(lambda x: x.save(), activities)
-    #then find all users with each ability in just two db queries
+    #then find all users with each activity in just two db queries
-    for ability in abilities:
+    for activity in activities:
         user_ids = Edge.COLLECTION.find(
                                     {
-                                        'name':'abilities',
+                                        'name':'activities',
                                         'outboundCollection':User.COLLECTION_NAME,
-                                        'inboundCollection':Ability.COLLECTION_NAME,
+                                        'inboundCollection':Activity.COLLECTION_NAME,
-                                        'inboundId':ability._id
+                                        'inboundId':activity._id
                                     }
                                 ).distinct('outboundId')
-        print 'Users who have the ability \'%s\': ' % ability.name, \
+        print 'Users who have the activity \'%s\': ' % activity.name, \
                 [x.name for x in User.from_ids(user_ids)]

-    >>>Users who have the ability 'flying':  ['Tom Waits', 'George Carlin']
+    >>>Users who have the activity 'flying':  ['Tom Waits', 'George Carlin']
-    >>>Users who have the ability 'comedy':  []
+    >>>Users who have the activity 'comedy':  []
-    >>>Users who have the ability 'enormous jaws':  ['Bubba', 'George Carlin']
+    >>>Users who have the activity 'enormous jaws':  ['Bubba', 'George Carlin']
-    >>>Users who have the ability 'karate':  ['Tom Waits', 'George Carlin']
+    >>>Users who have the activity 'karate':  ['Tom Waits', 'George Carlin']
-    >>>Users who have the ability 'hula hooping':  ['Tom Waits']
+    >>>Users who have the activity 'hula hooping':  ['Tom Waits']
-    >>>Users who have the ability 'knitting':  ['Bubba', 'George Carlin']
+    >>>Users who have the activity 'knitting':  ['Bubba', 'George Carlin']
-    >>>Users who have the ability 'x-ray vision':  []
+    >>>Users who have the activity 'x-ray vision':  []

-This is exactly what WhiskeyNode is doing behind the scenes when you loop through over ability.users.
+This is exactly what WhiskeyNode is doing behind the scenes when you loop through over activity.users.
 With proper indexing this is a very efficient query.

-###Part 4: Find users with abilities that are related to your abilities.
+###Part 4: Find users with activities that are related to your activities.

 This is fun right?
-Create some directed relationships between abilities...
+Create some directed relationships between activities...

-    for ability in abilities:
+    for activity in activities:
-        for a2 in abilities:
+        for a2 in activities:
-            if ability != a2 and random() > .75:
+            if activity != a2 and random() > .75:
-                ability.relatedAbilities.append(a2)
+                activity.relatedAbilities.append(a2)
-        ability.save()
+        activity.save()
-        print '\'%s\' is related to ' % ability.name, [x.name for x in ability.relatedAbilities]
+        print '\'%s\' is related to ' % activity.name, [x.name for x in activity.relatedAbilities]

     >>>'flying' is related to  ['x-ray vision', 'knitting', 'karate', 'enormous jaws']
     >>>'comedy' is related to  ['karate']